heidelbergj/CS-14115_SS23/session_09/session_09.md

      that has not been projected (e.g. 'states-10m.json'), and you do the projection yourself and play around with ```scale``` and ```transform()```, and 2) alternatively, you can use a map that has already been projected (e.g. 'states-albers-10m.json') to a specific viewpoint (976 on 610) to then just do some basic math to create the perfect fit for your website.
-You've seen the code for projections in the lab, here's the code for geometries that have been projected to exact viewpoints.
+   For this task, we will use a map that has already been projected.
+Thus, we only need to prepare a zoom factor that we can use to scale the map accordingly.

     ```javascript
     vis.viewpoint = {'width': 975, 'height': 610};